5 Common Turbocharger Problems

-Below we have shared some of our knowledge, built through over 25+ years of experience, on common causes / reasons for turbocharger failure.
-This guide is aimed at helping you to understand when your turbocharger is in need of a service, repair or rebuild as well as helping ensure your turbo does not suffer any other problems.
+Below, we have shared some of our knowledge, gained over 30 years of experience, on common causes/reasons for turbocharger failure.
+This guide is aimed at helping you to understand when your turbocharger is in need of a service, repair or rebuild as well as explaining some preventative measures you can take.

-Whilst there are many varied problems which will cause turbocharger issues, they can be split into five groups as follows:-
+Whilst there are many varied problems which can cause turbocharger issues, they can be split into five following groups:

 As the turbocharger speed and the engine load increases, the need for oil to act as both a lubricant and as a coolant increases.
 If there is a delay in oil reaching the turbocharger bearings for even a short period of time then bearing failure will occur.
 A delay of a few seconds can result in a catastrophic failure.
 Oil delay can be recognised very simply by the blueing or discolouration of the bearings or the turbine shaft itself.
 The blueing is simply the colour of the shaft when it has been exposed to excessive heat.

-Lubrication is a crucial part of the engine and although modern oil technology has gone a long way in providing good oils oil deterioration can still occur.
+Lubrication is a crucial part of the engine and although modern oil technology has come a long way, oil deterioration can still occur without regular oil changes.

 The high temperatures that are present in modern engines can cause oils to crack or break-down.
-This action produces carbonaceous (tarry) materials, which stick to the engine rings and cause other troubles.
-Oxidisation is caused by the hydrocarbons in the oil mixing with the oxygen; this produces organic acids of which there are two main types: those with low boiling points and those with highly corrosive.
+This action produces carbonaceous (tarry) materials, which stick to the engine rings and cause other problems.
+Oxidisation is caused by the hydrocarbons in the oil mixing with the oxygen; this produces organic acids of which there are two main types, those with low boiling points and those that are highly corrosive.

-The type of material will vary tremendously from dust in the air system to engine valve fragments in the exhaust system.
-It should also be noted that if any foreign body stays in these systems, the turbo will react with possible loss of power, black smoke, excessive oil usage and leakage and damaged wheels.
+The type of material will vary tremendously, from dust in the air system to engine valve fragments in the exhaust system.
+It should also be noted that if any foreign body stays in these systems, the turbo will react with possible loss of power, black smoke, excessive oil usage and leakage along with damaged wheels.

 The turbocharger is one of the most misunderstood products in the automotive industry.
 If the vehicle starts to emit smoke the turbocharger will invariably get the blame.
 It is this ignorance or lack of knowledge by the owners and even some fitters that makes turbocharger service a very difficult area to work in.

-A turbocharger operates in an extremely harsh environment - 1050°C exhaust gas/turbine temperature and over 200,000-RPM rotor speeds are not uncommon operating conditions for an automotive turbocharger.
+A turbocharger operates in an extremely harsh environment, 1050°C exhaust gas/turbine temperatures and over 200,000rpm rotor speeds are not uncommon operating conditions for a turbo.
 Appreciating this will help you understand why a turbocharger will fail if the engine or supporting systems are not in good order.
 The main life-sustaining factor for a turbocharger is the lubricating oil, comparable to the blood supply for a human being.